+2.2.3 Continuum

-2.2.3 Continuum.
-A continuum, is continuous (in the wavelength, not time sense) radiation arising for example from non-quantisized free-free transitions of electrons in the fields of the ions, free-bound transitions or radiative recombinations of electrons and ions, incandescent radiation emitted by hot solids (when the radiation distribution conforms to that described by Planck's law, it is considered black-body radiation) (see Note a) and unresolvable band spectra, i.e. where the widths of the spectral lines are wider than the spacings between them.
+A continuum, is continuous (in the wavelength, not time, sense) radiation arising for example from non-quantized free-free transitions of electrons in the fields of the ions, free-bound transitions or radiative recombinations of electrons and ions, incandescent radiation emitted by hot solids (when the radiation distribution conforms to that described by Planck's law, it is considered black-body radiation) and unresolvable bond spectra, i. e. where the widths of the spectral lines are wider than the spacings between them.

 2.2.4 Background.

 Background radiation is that radiation which originates from the source and reaches the detector when no analyte is present.